mjhea0/thinkful-mentor/angular/services/readme.md

 });
 ```

-> You can grab the code from [this](https://github.com/mjhea0/thinkful-mentor/tree/master/angular/services) repo.
+> You can grab the code from [this](https://github.com/mjhea0/thinkful-mentor/tree/master/angular/services) repo or from [JSFiddle](http://jsfiddle.net/mjhea0/fS4P6/).

 So, this just takes an input value and multiplies it by 10 in the `calculate()` function, appending the results to the DOM.
 Not only is the controller defining scope - but it also calculates the total.
 Despite this being a small app, too much is happening in the controller.
 We should seperate out the calculate `function()` into a seperate service.